 The Painful Recovery:

-At the time Ryan Mason’s muscle connected to his jaw, he had no chance of opening his mouth for about 10 weeks.
+At the time Ryan Mason’s muscles connected to his jaw, he had no chance of opening his mouth for about ten weeks.
 During that time, he was being spoon-fed.
 It wasn’t until more than two months that he was able to open his mouth properly.

 The first three months after the injury was by far the worst for Ryan Mason.
 It was just so full of constant challenges.
 Giving the account of what he felt at this time, the future Spurs coach said;

 First, it was me not able to sit up in bed.
 It was a big challenge emotionally, not just for me but also for my family.

 My wife would be at home and because my body didn’t need noise, there was no lights and no TV for about eight or nine weeks.

 I sit in a near-silence on the sofa for most of the day.
 If my wife needed a break, my mum would come round and take her place.